 The Roku Smart Soundbar is a better overall soundbar than the TCL Alto 8+, though both bars perform very similarly.
 Neither bar supports Dolby Atmos content.
 However, they both give you access to a media streaming player - the Roku media player for the Roku bar and the Amazon Fire TV 4k media streamer for the TCL.
 The Roku supports Wi-Fi streaming and it has a companion app, unlike the TCL.
 The Roku also has a better-balanced sound when playing content through both its center channel and when downmixing surround content into stereo.
 However, the TCL has a more focused soundstage.

 The TCL Alto 7+ is a slightly better overall soundbar than the TCL Alto 8+, though depending on your listening habits, you may prefer one over the other.
 The 7+ feels better-built, and it comes with a dedicated subwoofer, whereas the 8+ has a subwoofer built into the bar.
 The 7+ has better center and surround performances, too.
-However, the 8+ comes with more features, including an auto-volume mode, access to Amazon Fire TV 4k media streamer, and it supports Dolby Digital Plus.
+However, the 8+ comes with more features, including an auto-volume mode and access to Amazon Fire TV 4k media streamer.

 The Yamaha YAS-209 is a better overall soundbar than the TCL Alto 8+.
 The Yamaha is better-built, and it has a more neutral sound profile with a more extended low bass.
 The Yamaha also has a better-balanced sound on its center and surround channels.
 It also has more features, such as a virtual surround setting, and it supports 4k passthrough through its HDMI In port, which the TCL lacks.
-That said, the TCL comes with an auto-volume mode and it supports Dolby Digital Plus, unlike the Yamaha.
+That said, the TCL comes with an auto-volume mode, unlike the Yamaha.

 The Samsung HW-Q70R is a better overall soundbar than the TCL Alto 8+.
 Unlike the 2.1 TCL, the 3.1.2 Samsung supports Atmos content and has a discrete center channel that performs better than the TCL.
 The Samsung's default sound profile is a bit more neutral and has a more extended bass than the TCL.
 The Samsung can also get louder, and it has less compression at max volume.
 That said, unlike the Samsung, the TCL comes with an auto volume feature and a built-in Amazon Fire TV 4k media streamer.